ukbendavies/secure-dev-workflow/pwsh/readme.md

 ### Add Windows OpenSSH Capability

-Add Microsoft OpenSSH feature to Windows to enable better ssh-agent integration with PowerShell so that you can password protect the ssh keys.
-Requires path to ssh override as done in the profile.
+Add the Microsoft OpenSSH feature to Windows to enable better ssh-agent integration with PowerShell so that you can password protect your ssh keys.

 ```powershell
 Add-WindowsCapability -Online -Name OpenSSH.Client